mahozad/donim/docs/javafx-notes.md

 ---

+Use https://icoconvert.com/ to make .ico files

+See [this](https://docs.microsoft.com/en-us/windows/win32/uxguide/vis-icons) for Windows icon design principles.

+For how to create custom (big) start menu icon for the app see [this](https://superuser.com/a/1033361/926959).

+---

 To localize strings in the app, the main class should load the resource bundle like this:

     val resources: ResourceBundle = ResourceBundle.getBundle("messages")